Festiniog Railway Little Wonder: Design

 Little Wonder was a Double Fairlie type articulated locomotive designed by Robert Francis Fairlie.
 It was the first Double Fairlie locomotive on the Festiniog Railway and the fourth Double Fairlie locomotive to be built.
 It was delivered to the railway in July 1869.
-It was an improvement on earlier designs because it had two fireboxes, instead of one, and this allowed it to steam more freely.
+It was an improvement on earlier designs because having two fireboxes instead of one allowed it to steam more freely.